Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

 \subsection{Scene-Agnostic Module}

 In this section, we aim to design an efficient and scene-agnostic module capable of (1) detecting informative image patches and (2) mapping these patches into high-dimensional features for scene encoding.
 As many learning-based patch and keypoint detection methods have been proposed \cite{sarlin2019coarse, detone2018superpoint}, a straightforward solution is to utilize them directly for salient region detection along with the ACE backbone.
 However, employing two separate deep neural networks would significantly reduce online efficiency.
-Inspired by \cite{sarlin2019coarse, xu2024airslam}, we think that these two tasks can be accomplished using a shared backbone.
+Inspired by \cite{sarlin2019coarse, xu2025airslam}, we accomplish these two tasks with a shared backbone.
 To achieve this, we extend the ACE backbone by adding a lightweight keypoint detection head (KDH).
 The KDH consists of just three convolutional layers, introducing trivial computational overhead.
-Its input is the feature map from the backbone, and its output is a tensor $\mathcal{T}_K \in \mathbb{R}^{65 \times \frac{H}{8} \times \frac{W}{8}}$, where $H$ and $W$ denote the height and width of the input image, respectively.
+The KDH takes the feature map from the backbone as input and outputs a tensor $\mathcal{T}_K \in \mathbb{R}^{65 \times \frac{H}{8} \times \frac{W}{8}}$, where $H$ and $W$ denote the height and width of the input image, respectively.
 The 65 channels correspond to an $8 \times 8$ grid region and a dustbin channel representing the absence of keypoints.
 This tensor is processed through a softmax layer and resized into a $H \times W$ heatmap, which scores the saliency of the corresponding image pixels.
-Since the KDH, like the backbone \( f_B \) in \equref{eq:ace_split}, is also scene-agnostic, we combine them into a unified module denoted as \( f_S \), with its parameters represented by \( \mathbf{w}_S \).
+Since the KDH, similar to the backbone \( f_B \) in \equref{eq:ace_split}, is scene-agnostic, we integrate them into a unified module, denoted as \( f_S \), with parameters represented by \( \mathbf{w}_S \).
 Then the second equation in \equref{eq:ace_split} is updated to:

 where $\mathcal{S}_i$ is the salient score of $\mathbf{p}_i$.